podulator/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Natural Language Processing Use Case:  Sentiment Analysis

-In this module we'll use TensorFlow within Amazon SageMaker with our own script defining our model.
+This module applies TensorFlow within Amazon SageMaker with our own script defining our model.
 Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

 ## Structured Data Use Case:  Boston Housing

-In this module, we'll use Amazon SageMaker's built-in version of XGBoost to make predictions based on structured data related to the videogame industry.
-Please go to the following link for this module:  [**Videogame Sales**](../modules/Video_Game_Sales.md).
+In this module, we'll use Amazon SageMaker's prebuilt TensorFlow containers and Automatic Model Tuning to find the best model to predict prices based on the Boston Housing dataset.
+Please go to the following link for this module:  _____.
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

 ## Computer Vision Use Case:  Image Classification

-This module uses Amazon SageMaker's built-in Image Classification algorithm.
-Please go to the following link for this module:  [**Image Classification with Transfer Learning**](../modules/Image_Classification_Transfer_Learning.md).
+This module applies TensorFlow within Amazon SageMaker to an image classification use case.
+In particular, we'll see how to use Horovod for more efficient distributed training.
+Please go to the following link for this module:  _______.
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

-When you're finished, return here and go on to the Extra Credit module or Cleanup Guide.
+When you're finished, return here and go on to the Cleanup Guide.

+## Cleanup

+To avoid charges for endpoints and other resources you might not need after the workshop, please refer to the [**Cleanup Guide**](../CleanupGuide).